 It.
 Just.
 Plays.

-The Premiere Pro timeline is the honey badger
+The Premiere Pro timeline is the honey badger of timelines.

 I tried some edit-friendly formats like ProRes and XDCAM EX, as well as native formats like H.264.
 Premiere Pro cut them all like butter.